 To the north lies the world renowned heather clad North Yorkshire Moors, enjoy a picnic surrounded by stunning scenery or a ride on the North Yorkshire Moors Railway to Goathland (Heartbeat country).

-The Wolds gives you cultural delights such as beautiful David Hockney landscapes, Robert Fuller wildlife artist with his gallery at Thixendale only 5 minutes from Rose Cottage.
+The Wolds gives you cultural delights such as beautiful David Hockney landscapes, Robert Fuller wildlife artist with his gallery at Thixendale only 5 minutes from both cottages.
 Hull city of culture 2017 offers historic maritime delights, wander around the lovely marina along with the spectacular aquarium The Deep.

-The Yorkshire Wolds truly has something for everyone and all within an 45 minute drive from Rose Cottage.
+The Yorkshire Wolds truly has something for everyone and all within an 45 minute drive from both cottages.